-With many of our staff working remotely during the Covid-19 outbreak, please email your editor for the most up-to-date instructions about delivering the final draft of your manuscript to us.
+Most of our staff work remotely, please email your editor for the most up-to-date instructions about delivering the final draft of your manuscript to us.

 Your deadline is nearly always flexible and controlled by you—but you do need to let us know if you need more time.
 In all but the most unusual circumstances, we will extend your deadline.
 Don’t worry about missing a deadline by just a few days.
 If you have almost everything ready, but are waiting on a few final things, do not send your manuscript yet.
 Wait until you can send an absolutely complete manuscript.
 We can’t begin any work here until all pieces are in place.